I'm a Dietitian & Swear By These No-Cook Meals for When It's Too Hot to Cook

 For something zesty and refreshing, I always turn to our No-Cook Black Bean Salad.
 It is packed with protein, fiber, vitamins and nutrients that will keep you feeling full and satisfied for hours.
 The tangy vinaigrette and herbs are a great touch to cool you down on a hot day.
 Plus, the recipe relies on ingredients like canned black beans, frozen corn and shelf-stable produce like onions and garlic that are budget-friendly and long lasting.

 Though it is a super popular appetizer option for a crowd, I think of charcuterie as a deconstructed no-cook meal perfectly suitable for lunch or dinner.
 Add ingredients like cheese, meat, nuts, vegetables, fruit or dried fruit and crackers or a sliced baguette for a balanced meal that requires no cooking and almost no clean up.
 Including produce, protein and healthy fats will help you feel nourished and satisfied.
 Pro tip: cut on the board you use to serve.
 Our recipes like the Mediterranean Appetizer Board and Summer Melon & Cheese Board are totally Instagram-worthy.
-If you are keeping it plant-based, we even have this Vegan Charcuterie Board for you.

 When in doubt, a veggie-packed sandwich or wrap is a great meal that can be thrown together with whatever you have on hand and need to use up.
 Have leftover hummus or dip from crudite earlier in the week?
 Or cheese from a charcuterie board?
 Add some greens and lots of veggies on whole grain bread or a wrap and call it a meal.
 Mix in a protein (like cheese or meat) and some healthy fat (like hummus or avocado) to round out the vegetables and whole grains.
 Feel free to get creative with this, but we also have recipes like Veggie & Hummus Sandwich and Whole-Wheat Veggie Wrap if you want more inspiration.